jackbandy/ethical-issues-in-computing-fall-2025-uic/out-of-class-exercises/04-fairness-definition.md

 In 2016, ProPublica released a report titled [Machine Bias](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing).
 Public nterest in the topic has steadily grown since then, according to [Google trends](https://trends.google.com/trends/explore?date=all&geo=US&q=machine%20bias,algorithmic%20bias,AI%20bias&hl=en), with swelling interest in terms like "algorithmic bias," "AI bias."

-In particular, searches for "AI Bias" have seen a significant spike since Fall 2022.
-I seem to remember some kind of app or product released around that time...
+In particular, searches for "AI Bias" have seen a significant spike since Fall 2022, I seem to remember some kind of app or product released around that time...
+Still, the term "algorithmic bias" is [winning out in books](https://books.google.com/ngrams/graph?content=algorithmic+bias%2Calgorithmic+fairness%2Cmachine+bias%2CAI+bias&year_start=1990&year_end=2022&corpus=en&smoothing=3).

 So, what is [algorithmic bias](https://en.wikipedia.org/wiki/Algorithmic_bias)?
 Wikipedia editors have settled on the following definition: `a systematic and repeatable harmful tendency in a computerized sociotechnical system to create "unfair" outcomes, such as "privileging" one category over another in ways different from the intended function of the algorithm.`

-That's a great place to start, and the Wikipedia article includes some high-profile examples:
+That's a great place to start, and the [Wikipedia article](https://en.wikipedia.org/wiki/Algorithmic_bias) includes some high-profile examples:
 * Stereotypes in language models (e.g. [anti-muslim bias in GPT-3](https://doi.org/10.1145/3461702.3462624))
 * Automated hiring tools (e.g. [Amazon's automated resume screening discriminated against women](https://www.aclu.org/news/womens-rights/why-amazons-automated-hiring-tool-discriminated-against))
 * Discrimination in computer vision (e.g. Google's photos app [mistakenly labeling Black couples as gorillas](https://www.bbc.com/news/technology-33347866))